OWASP/www-policy/operational/chapter-handbook-existing.md

 In the past, chapters have used (paid) membership drives to promote OWASP and raise money for their chapter.
 One approach is to enter all new members (or renewing members) in a raffle for prizes to be selected at your next meeting.

 ## Donations
-Donations from 3rd parties can be accepted via paypal.
-These funds are transferred to OWASP Foundation and then chapter leaders can submit receipts for reimbursement from their chapter’s account.
+Donations from 3rd parties can be accepted via the [OWASP Donation Form](/donate).
+Accessing the donation form by clicking the DONATE button from a Chapter page will allow donors to be publicly listed as supporters of your chapter.
+These funds are transferred to OWASP Foundation and then chapter leaders can submit receipts for reimbursement from their chapter's account.
 For more information on reimbursement and your chapter account, see the section on Handling Money.

 ## Chapter Sponsors – Local and Global
 In order to grow your chapter, it is usually necessary to obtain sponsorship to cover chapter operations.
 This can come from local businesses or larger companies.

 Local chapters get their funding primarily from local sponsorships.
 Any time you hold an event or conference you can ask companies to sponsor your event.
 Most of this money is spent on organizing the event including venue, food etc. However, whatever money is left can be used later for other expenses.
 Donations received from sponsors are shared between the local chapters and the OWASP Foundation.

+Generally, all charitable gifts to the OWASP Foundation are unrestricted and will be used at the sole discretion of the organization to fulfill its mission and objectives.
+Donors have the option to be listed as a Supporter of a Project or Chapter; however, this option does not restrict the gift in anyway whatsoever.
+More details can be found on the [Donations Policy](/www-policy/operational/donations)

 There are three different sponsorship options:
 1. Single Meeting Supporter